 Tires screeched as a Freightliner truck approached a curve on Ga Hwy 246 just before the North Carolina state line.
 The Freightliner—owned and operated by a “fly-by-night” moving company—was overloaded.
 The truck started to flip and the front passenger was thrown out of the truck and through the air.
 The truck and the passenger’s body skidded across the roadway before coming to a rest in a ravine.
 Bloodied and broken, the passenger laid in the ditch until he was air-lifted to the closest hospital.

-The passenger hired the Butler Law Firm to pursue a case against the driver and the fly-by-night moving company who caused the wreck.
+The passenger hired Butler Kahn to pursue a case against the driver and the fly-by-night moving company who caused the wreck.
 Jeb Butler, Graham Roberts, and Steph Bowen handled the case.
 The case concluded with a truck accident settlement of $750,000, which constituted all of the available insurance policy limits.

 Dangerous Practices of Fly-by-Night Trucking Companies